sarwarsunjid/sarwarsunjid/README.md

 ## Welcome to my profile.

-Hi This is Sarwar! a web developer with vast array of knowledge in many different areas of programming like frontend and backend technology.
-I have more than 3 years of hands-on experience in designing, developing and implementing applications.
+- Hi This is Sarwar! a web developer with vast array of knowledge in many different areas of programming like frontend and backend technology.
+- I have more than 3 years of hands-on experience in designing, developing and implementing applications.
+- Ready for developing medium to large scale projects and ready to start your project anytime

 Skill Set:

-- I'm a full-stack developer ready for developing medium to large scale projects and ready to start your project anytime.
-- Enterprise application development and support
 - <b>Front-end</b> : HTML5 | CSS | Bootstrap | Vue | React | Styled Components
 - <b>Back-end</b> : PHP | Laravel
 - <b>Framework</b> : Laravel MVC | Reactjs | Vuejs